GAIBLE-Arthur/AURA_Energy_consumption/README.md

 Project Overview:

 This project analyzes the historical evolution of the electricity production mix in the Auvergne-Rhône-Alpes (AURA) region, France.
-Using high-resolution data from RTE France (éco2mix), the study covers over a decade of energy data to identify shifts in generation sources, seasonal trends, and the regional reliance on specific energy types.
+Using  data from RTE France (éco2mix), the study covers over a decade of energy data to identify shifts in generation sources, seasonal trends, and the regional reliance on specific energy types.

-Objectives
+Objectives:

-Quantify Production Shares: Calculate the monthly percentage of Nuclear, Thermal, and Hydraulic power within the total regional output.
+- Calculate the monthly percentage of Nuclear, Thermal, and Hydraulic power within the total regional output.

-Temporal Evolution: Observe the stability and changes in the energy mix from January 2013 to December 2024.
+- Observe the stability and changes in the energy mix from January 2013 to December 2024.

-Data Reliability: Clean and process raw CSV exports from RTE into a structured SQLite database for efficient querying.
+- Clean and process raw CSV exports from RTE into a structured SQLite database for efficient querying.

 Data Source

 Provider: RTE France - éco2mix

 Scope: Regional (AURA)